 Banner Ads vs Interstitial Ads

-Banner ads and Interstitials ads are two of the many formats used in programmatic advertising.
+Banner ads and interstitial ads are two of the many formats used in programmatic advertising.
 However, these two ad formats are quite different and are used according to the goals set by the advertiser.
-Similarly, depending on the website, the publisher can also decide when they want banner ads or interstitials on their website.

-Did you know that Google can penalize advertisers and publishers for using interstitial advertising?
+Did you know that Google can also penalize advertisers and publishers for using interstitial advertising improperly?
 Here’s how:

 Interstitial Ads Penalty Exceptions